GenomicsAotearoa/Nextflow_Workshop/docs/session_1/1_introduction.md

 Workflow Management Systems (WfMS), such as Snakemake, Galaxy, and Nextflow have been developed specifically to manage computational data-analysis workflows in fields such as Bioinformatics, Imaging, Physics, and Chemistry.

-WfMS contain multiple features that simplify the development, monitoring, execution and sharing of pipelines.
+WfMS contains multiple features that simplify the development, monitoring, execution, and sharing of pipelines.

 Key features include;